AI & Agents

 }

 This retrieval process shows the practical value of headless architectures.
-The frontend requests exactly what it needs, reducing payload sizes and improving load times for users.
+The frontend requests exactly the folder it needs, then reads individual notes as the reader opens them.

 Handling Media Delivery and Assets